Flank/flank/docs/flank_mixpanel_metrics.md

 ## Flank Version [flank_version]

-By these event's we can check how frequently users upgrade the Flank version.
+With these event's we can check how frequently users upgrade their Flank to a new version.

 ## Project id [project_id]